noomerzx/vue-barcode-scanner/README.md

 * Handle the listener for you and return the ready barcode to your callback just once when scanning is finished.
 * Handle special charactors and return the complete barcode to you.

+### Update
+* Listener for keypress instead of keydown (0.2)
+* New method to get previous barcode (0.2)
+* Listen to for all keypress not only textbox or textarea like previous version (0.3)
+* Check the input is come from barcode scanner by check elapsed time less than 500ms (0.3)

 ----------------------------------------
 ## Dependencies
 * vue